ethereum/ethereum-org-website/src/content/developers/tutorials/integrating-your-smart-contract-with-the-frontend/index.md

 First, go to the [hello-world-part-four github repository](https://github.com/alchemyplatform/hello-world-part-four-tutorial) to get the starter files for this project.
 Clone this repository into your local environment.

-### Don't know how to clone a repository?
-Check out [this guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) from Github.

 When you open this cloned `hello-world-part-four` repository, you'll notice that it contains two folders: `starter-files` and `completed`.